composr-ecosystem/composr/_tests/codechecker/readme.txt

 The checker consists of a number of linked checkers.

 The code quality checker is copyright ocProducts Ltd, licensed under the CPAL (http://opensource.org/licenses/cpal_1.0), and hence can be extended and re-distributed by third-parties.

 The frontend is written in Java, and thus should run wherever Java can run.
+A minimum of Java 11 is required.
+Note the latest version of Java from java.com is version 8, as that website was created for the Java web plugin only, which has reached end-of-life some time ago.

 The backend is written in PHP, and thus it also requires a command-line PHP interpreter to be installed (e.g. php.exe).

-To launch the Code Quality checker open a command line to the code checker directory and run: java -jar "netbeans/dist/Code_Quality_Checker.jar"
+To launch the Code Quality checker open a command line to the code checker directory and run codechecker.sh (Linux/MacOS) or codechecker.bat (Windows).
+The correct minimum version of Java needs to be in the system path.

 You can drag and drop files into the checker, or you can work from a project directory.